Russia, Belarus barred from competition by International Skating Union

 “The FIVB Board of Administration has come to the conclusion that it would be impossible to prepare and stage the world championships in Russia due to the war in Ukraine.”

-In other sports, officials of the Paralympic Games, scheduled to begin Friday in Beijing, plan to meet Wednesday to discuss the matter.
+In other sports, the U.S. Olympic & Paralympic Committee and the U.S. Olympic and Paralympic Athletes’ Advisory Council called Tuesday on the IOC to ban Russian and Belarusian athletes entirely from international competition, including the Paralympic Games that begin Friday in Beijing.

 Russian athletes compete in the Olympics under the “Russian Olympic Committee” name as punishment for the country’s widespread doping of athletes.
 In the Paralympics, they compete as the “Russian Federation.”

-“Wednesday is the earliest this meeting can take place with board members in transit coming to Beijing from around world,” the IPC told Reuters in a statement.
+In an email to The Washington Post, Paralympic Games officials said they planned to meet Wednesday to discuss the matter.
+“Wednesday is the earliest this meeting can take place with board members in transit coming to Beijing from around world,” the International Paralympic Committee told Reuters in a statement

 FINA, the governing body of swimming, has not followed the IOC’s recommendation and will allow swimmers from Russia and Belarus to compete “as neutrals … under the FINA flag and with the FINA anthem.”